oncody/civ-board-game-2010/README.md

     | Tier 4 | 11 production |

 1. Build a building (requires a tech to unlock it)
+    * Cannot be built on top of an enemy figure
     * Each city can only have a single building with a star in its outskirts
     * Building tiles are limited

 1. Build a wonder
+    * Cannot be built on top of an enemy figure
     * Each city can only have 1 wonder
     * Immediately replace the wonder from the market